 and committed in its interest or for its benefit, through a system based on pre-determined minimum and maximum quota, as per statutory schedules that typically characterize the sanctioning system.
-The number of quota is determined depending on the seriousness of the offence, the degree of liability of the Entity and the activity performed by the Entity in order to eliminate or dilute the consequences of the offence and prevent the performance of further offences.
+The amount of quota is determined depending on the seriousness of the offence, the degree of liability of the Entity and the activity performed by the Entity in order to eliminate or dilute the consequences of the offence and prevent the performance of further offences.

-As Article 10 of the Decree simply provides that the number of quotas can never be lower than one hundred or over one thousand and the value of individual quotas can range from a minimum of about €258 to a maximum of about €1,549, the Court is responsible for determining the amount of the individual quota based on the income and assets of the entity, with a view to ensuring that the sanction is effective.
+Since Article 10 of the Decree merely provides that the number of shares can never be less than one hundred and more than one thousand and that their amount can range between a minimum of 258 euros and a maximum of 1549 euros, it is up to the judge to determine the amount of the individual share on the basis of the economic and patrimonial conditions of the entity, in order to ensure the effectiveness of the sanction.